curl/curl/docs/MANUAL.md

 Dig out all the `<input>` tags in the form that you want to fill in.

-If there is a "normal" post, you use `-d` to post. `-d` takes a full "post string", which is in the format
+If there is a normal post, you use `-d` to post. `-d` takes a full post string, which is in the format

     <variable1>=<data1>&<variable2>=<data2>&...

-The 'variable' names are the names set with `"name="` in the `<input>` tags, and the data is the contents you want to fill in for the inputs.
+The variable names are the names set with `"name="` in the `<input>` tags, and the data is the contents you want to fill in for the inputs.
 The data *must* be properly URL encoded.
-That means you replace space with + and that you replace weird letters with %XX where XX is the hexadecimal representation of the letter's ASCII code.
+That means you replace space with + and that you replace weird letters with `%XX` where `XX` is the hexadecimal representation of the letter's ASCII code.

 Example: